curtmorgan3/quest-bound-docs/docs/scripts/qbscript.md

 - `char.turnOrder` — This character's position in turn order (0 = unset).
 Read-only.
 - `char.setTurnOrder(num)` — Set this character's turn order (0 = unset; gaps allowed).

+**Component style and animation (sheet components):**

+You can target sheet components by **reference label** (the component’s reference ID set in the editor).
+These apply to the character’s sheet in the viewer.

+- **`char.setComponentStyle(referenceLabel, styleProp, value)`** — Set a style override for all components on that character’s sheet with the given reference label.
+The override is persisted on the character and merged when the sheet is rendered.
+Example: `Owner.setComponentStyle('healthBar', 'backgroundColor', 'red')` or `Owner.setComponentStyle('title', 'color', '#333')`.
+- **`char.animateComponent(referenceLabel, animationName)`** — Trigger a one-off animation for all components with that reference label.
+The animation is delivered when the script run completes and applied in the sheet viewer.
+Example: `Owner.animateComponent('healthBar', 'shake')`.
+Supported animation names include those available in the component editor (e.g. `shake`, `pop`, `highlight`, `glow`, `shimmer`, `fade`).

+Both work on `Owner` and on any character reference (e.g. from `Scene.characters()`).
+They are applied when the script run finishes (e.g. after an action’s `on_activate` or when a reactive script runs).

 ---